dracor-org/fredracor/README.md

 licensed under a [CC BY NC SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence.

+The corpus can be explored at [**dracor.org/fre**](https://dracor.org/fre).

 ## To cite FreDraCor …

 … we suggest the following:

 * French Drama Corpus (FreDraCor): A TEI P5 Version of Paul Fièvre's "Théâtre Classique" Corpus.
 Edited by Carsten Milling, Frank Fischer and Mathias Göbel.
 Hosted on GitHub, 2021–. https://github.com/dracor-org/fredracor

-## Changes made on top of the source
+## Changes, corrections and additions we have made

-Among others these are the most significant modifications performed on the original documents:
+Here are, among others, the most significant modifications performed on the original documents:

 - add TEI namespace